CodeYourFuture/scot-graduation-project/CONTRIBUTING.md

 Once you have finished development and you are happy everything works well:

-1. Push the branch to your repo (`origin`)
+1. Push the branch to the repo
-1. Open a Pull Request against `CodeYourFuture/master` (upstream)
+1. Open a Pull Request against `master`
 1. Copy/paste the PR link to the ticket on Trello
 1. Move the story card to `Mentor Approval` column
 1. Ask the mentors for *Code Review*
     - Notify them on Slack to review the PR (also add them as reviewers on the PR if you know their github usernames)
-    - If all is good, then the mentor will approve the PR and merges it to `CodeYourFuture/master` branch
+    - If all is good, then the mentor will approve the PR and merges it to the `master` branch
     - Otherwise they will add comments on the PR that you should address in new commits, and push to the PR